 - Distinguished Professor of Philosophy

 Mark Wilson is distinguished professor of philosophy, a fellow of the Center for Philosophy of Science and a Fellow at the American Academy of Arts and Sciences.
 Before coming to Pittsburgh, he taught at the University of California-San Diego, the University of Illinois-Chicago, and Ohio State.
-His main research investigates the manner in which physical and mathematical concerns become entangled with issues characteristic of metaphysics and philosophy of language; he is currently writing a book on explanatory structure.
-He is also interested in the historical dimensions of this interchange; in this vein, he has written on Descartes, Frege, Duhem, and Wittgenstein.
-He also supervises the North American Traditions Series for Rounder Records.
+His central research investigates the manner in which physical and mathematical concerns become entangled with issues characteristic of metaphysics and philosophy of language.
+He is also interested in the historical dimensions of these interchanges; in this vein, he has written on Descartes, Leibniz, Newton, Frege, Duhem and Hertz.
+He also oversees the North American Traditions Collection of Folk Music.

 - Wandering Significance: An Essay on Conceptual Behavior (Oxford University Press, 2006).